-Teaching philosophy
+Teaching Statement

-My teaching philosophy can be summarized in the following few words, learning is a journey from point A to point B, where the teacher should provide clear guidance to his students during their learning journey.
+My teaching philosophy can be summarized in the following few words: learning is a journey from point A to point B, where the teacher should provide clear guidance to his students during their learning journey.
 In this journey, the teacher should know exactly where it starts and where it ends, and the steps of the learning process must be very clear and well defined in his mind.
 Thus, I consider knowing the outcomes of the learning process is a crucial step.
 To avoid confusion and disappointment, these outcomes must be tangible and measurable to enable the evaluation of the whole process while happening and at the end.
-According to my philosophy, I am always keen that my students acquire the problem-solving skill, grasp the fundamental concepts and comprehend the reasoning of these concepts, work collaboratively and think critically That?s why I believe that the teacher must have deep knowledge about the topics of the course and be up-to-date about the advancements in the field.

 In my teaching style, I always focus on how to prepare students to grabs the main concepts of a particular subject.
 Then I move to the details that allow them to make connections between these main concepts.
 My solid mathematical background provided me with a sense of logic, consistency, and comprehensiveness of my teaching style.
 This allowed me to communicate the main ideas combined with the required level of details that suits the mindsets in front of mine at their current educational level.